semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

-# Checking the connection between GitHub and Semaphore 2.0
+# Checking the Connection Between GitHub and Semaphore 2.0

 To check the status of the connection between Semaphore 2.0 and GitHub, please visit the [Semaphore 2.0 application page on GitHub](https://github.com/settings/connections/applications/328c742132e5407abd7d).